sfc-aqua/quisp/doc/INSTALL.md

 HELLO WORLD
 ```

+You type the part after the lambda character (beginning with "echo" in
+the example above).

 ## QUISP

 You can get the source for quisp and put it pretty much anywhere you want.